What if your company were allowed only one advantage over the competition?

 You: You say that as if big companies are stable during recessions and accounting scandals!
 You say that as if big companies don’t cut entire product lines if they’re not profitable, or sell them off even if they are.
 It’s impossible to know when a big company is about to discontinue your product, and it happens all the time.

 You: “Willing” to help you perhaps, but able?
-Typically the software developers are shielded by “Level 1 support” — people without power, certainly not the power to get your feature requests into the pool.
+Typically the software developers are shielded by “Level 1 support”—people without power, certainly not the power to get your feature requests into the pool.
 In fact, wouldn’t you agree most tech support feels like a shield rather than a help?
-And even if you get a bug into the pile or a feature onto the list, big companies release new versions infrequently, so you might have to live without it for a year.
+Even if you get a bug into the pile or a feature onto the list, big companies release new versions infrequently, so you might have to live without it for a year.
 Not us.
-You get to complain directly to the engineers who can fix the problem in weeks — or sometimes days.
+You get to complain directly to the engineers who can fix the problem in weeks—sometimes days.

 Customer: But they have 24/7 support.
 Do you have that?